bartandrews/infinite_cylinder/README.rst

 **data** is used to store all of the output dat files, organised into their corresponding subdirectories.
 The subdirectories are the output directories for the tools which I have defined (e.g. **ent_spec_real**).
 Inside each of the tools subdirectories there are the plotting scripts, as well as a **keep** subsubdirectory.
 It is intended that successful good-quality output is manually moved into keep.
 NB: No dat files are tracked by git due to their potentially large size.

-**models** is used to store custom MPO Hamiltonian python class files.
+**code** contains the source code, split into the three independent parts: phi_flow, Ly_flow, and V_flow. **code/models** is used to store custom MPO Hamiltonian python class files.
 Basic Hamiltonians are already implemented in TeNPy (e.g. Ising model).
-However, in this directory we can create our own Hamiltonian classes e.g. for twisted bilayer graphene.
+However, in this directory we store our own Hamiltonian classes e.g. for twisted bilayer graphene.

+**scripts** contains all of the SLURM batch scripts used for Hydra and Piz Daint.

+**logs** is used to store all of the stdout and stderr files from the Hydra and Piz Daint batch scripts.
+NB: No log files are tracked by git.

 **.idea** is used to store PyCharm configuration files, in case I would like to make changes to the code using a PyCharm project on a remote computer.